lylin17/fruit_class/README.md

 # Fruit Classifer

+- Built a Flask app to classify fruit images using Dockers
-- Build a simple fruit classification model using transfer learning
+- Based on a simple fruit classification model using transfer learning and dockerize for reproduciblility
-- Dockerize the model for reproduciblility
-- Unit test using pytest
+- We will be building 3 containers for data preocessing, model training and deployment respectively.
+- For data consistency, model training uses prepared processed data that are made available in google drive.

 ## Solution